A girl and her plans

 - I love my family and friends and am so lucky to have each and every one of them

-- I am quite certain that my parents’ dog, Lana, is the best dog ever
+- I am quite certain that my parents’ dogs, Lana and Luca, are the best dogs ever

 Thank you for taking this journey with me.
 Please submit any comments or questions here.